hdavid16/InventoryManagement.jl/README.md

 9. Unfulfilled demand is penalized and backlogged (if `backlog = true`).
 10. Each node pays a holding cost and a transportation cost for on-hand inventory and in-transit inventory at each period.

+## Model Assumptions

+The following assumptions hold in the current implementation, but can be modified in future releases.

+- `Producers` do not hold inventory.
+- `Producers` have unlimitted supply of raw materials.
+- `Producers` can produce material on demand.
+- Replenishment orders can only be satisfied with current on-hand inventory or available production capacity.
+- Backlogging is only allowed at the `Markets`, it is not allowed for inventory replenishment decisions.

+## Inventory replenishment policies

+At each iteration in the simulation, an `action` can be provided to the system, which consists of the replenishment orders placed on every link in the supply network.
+This `action` must be of type `Vector{Real}` and must be `nonnegative` of the form: `[Edge1_Product1, Edge1_Product2, ..., Edge1_ProductP, Edge2_Product1, ..., Edge2_ProductP, ..., EdgeE_Product1, ..., EdgeE_ProductP]`, where the ordering in the edges is given by `edges(env.network)` and the ordering in the products by `env.products`.

+The function `reorder_policy` can be used to implement an inventory reorder policy.
+The two most common policies used in industry are the `(s,S)` and `(r,Q)` [policies](https://smartcorp.com/inventory-control/inventory-control-policies-software/).

+The `reorder_policy` takes the following inputs and returns an `action` vector.
+- `env::SupplyChainEnv`: inventory management environment
+- `param1::Dict`: the `s` or `r` parameter in each node for each product in the system.
+The `keys` are of the form `(node, product)`.
+- `param2::Dict`: the `S` or `Q` parameter in each node for each product in the system.
+The `keys` are of the form `(node, product)`.
+- `level::Symbol`: `:position` if the policy is based on the node's inventory position, or `:on_hand` if the policy is based on the node's on-hand inventory level.
+- `kind::Symbol`: `:rQ` for an `(r,Q)` policy, or `:sS` for an `(s,S)` policy

+If a node has more than 1 supplier, the reorder quantities are currently split evenly among the suppliers.
+This can be customizable in a future release.

 ## Model Inputs

 ### Node-specific